codeigniter4/CodeIgniter4/user_guide_src/source/installation/installing_composer.rst

 ----

-You still need to check for file changes in the **project space** (root, app, public, writable) after updating.
+You still need to check for file changes in the **project space** (root, app, public, writable) and merge them after updating.

 .. note:: There are some third-party CodeIgniter modules available to assist
     with merging changes to the project space: